florisdenhengst/website/content/posts/rl-for-dialogue-management.md

 model for dialog control such as DialogFlows' [Contexts and follow-up Intents](https://www.youtube.com/watch?v=-tOamKtmxdY) and Alexa's [Dialog model](https://developer.amazon.com/docs/custom-skills/define-the-dialog-to-collect-and-confirm-required-information.html).
-It's also up to the developer to model relevant dialog flows and craft rules to determine what the bot should do next.
-Figure 1 summarizes this in a diagram.
-Developers can use their experience and common sense or even turn to [focus groups](https://ctb.ku.edu/en/table-of-contents/assessment/assessing-community-needs-and-resources/conduct-focus-groups/main) and A/B tests in optimizing these parts of the bot.
+Implementing the right dialog controller is up to the developer.
+Figure 1 summarizes this in a diagram, with the handcrafted modules in green and with a keyboard in the top right.
+These handcrafted modules Developers can use their experience and common sense or even turn to [focus groups](https://ctb.ku.edu/en/table-of-contents/assessment/assessing-community-needs-and-resources/conduct-focus-groups/main) and A/B tests in optimizing these handcrafted parts of the bot.
 Although making all optimization decisions upfront works well in small systems, it fails to scale to applications where many decisions are involved such as when a *personalized* chatbot is desired.
 [Reinforcement Learning](http://www0.cs.ucl.ac.uk/staff/D.Silver/web/Teaching_files/intro_RL.pdf#page=6) (RL) can help in such cases.
 In this blog post, I'll describe the formalism underlying most dialog management models, explain how this formalism can be generalized to support more flexible dialog